 According to an announcement from the mayor’s office, Ravenstahl worked on securing the grants with U.S. Sen. Robert Casey, D-Pa., and U.S. Rep. Mike Doyle, D-Pittsburgh.
 Both new developments are expected to create hundreds of jobs, according to the mayor’s announcement.

-store is planned to be a new 30,000-square-foot Shop ‘n Save providing
+With a budget of $11.5 million, the new Hill District grocery store is planned to be a new 30,000-square-foot Shop ‘n Save providing full-service shopping and selection in a project expected to create 100 jobs.

-established a broad range of funding support that includes a $1 million
+The project, which has faced budget shortfalls and delays, has established a broad range of funding support that includes a $1 million Community Development Block Grant and $275,800 in deferred land acquisition financing from the URA.

 The grocery store is to be operated by local store owner Jeff Ross and the construction project is being managed by Massaro Corp. on behalf of the developer, Hill House Economic Development Corp.

-financial support to help continue to spur new development in the city.
+Ravenstahl praised the Obama administration for providing financial support to help continue to spur new development in the city.

 For more information see Biz Journal.